draggeta/blog/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/index.md

 > **NOTE:** Don't set `verbose_oidc_logging = true` in production.
 This logs sensitive information to stdout and the audit logs.
 Use it only to troubleshoot the setup of the authentication.

-After applying the Terraform configuration, logging in is possible.
+Add this to the .tf file and apply the Terraform configuration.
+If everything went well, logging in should now be possible.

 ### Testing the login

-To log in to the web UI, visit the website, in this case http://localhost:8200, select OIDC as method and type `oidc` as the role and click on 'Sign in with OIDC Provider'.
+To log in to the web UI, visit the website - in this case http://localhost:8200 - select 'OIDC' as the login method and type 'oidc' as the role, then click on 'Sign in with OIDC Provider'.

 {{< figure
   src="./media/sign_in_web_ui.png"